orvi-tmp/learning-c-with-pebble/chapter8.md

 #### Pointers and Multidimensional Arrays ####

 Now let's consider how pointers interact with multidimensional arrays.
-The syntax starts to get a bit clumsy, but if we remember how pointers work with memory, it gets a bit better.
+The syntax starts to get a bit clumsy, but if we remember how pointers work with memory, the syntax is easier to understand.

 Let's start with two dimensions: rows and columns.
 Remember that a two-dimensional array is really just a big memory space, *organized* as rows and columns.
 If that's true, then a pointer into that space could actually just work as we have described it so far.
 Here's an example: